craftercms/docs/source/site-administrators/studio/using-the-proxy-config.rst

             type: 'channel-card-alt',
             ...

      Save your changes.
 Notice that in the React app preview (localhost:3000), the page is reloaded with our changes now visible.
 Now let's take a look at Studio.
-Refresh the browser and notice that the changes we made in the React app is visible inside the Studio preview
+Notice that Studio preview has reloaded and the changes we made in the React app is now visible.

      .. image:: /_static/images/site-admin/vcbp-react-app-edited.jpg
         :alt: Changes made in the React app now visible in the Studio preview